- Details

 September 6th 2024

 The destruction of a group of magnificent London Plane trees in London's Bloomsbury district to make way for another office block is imminent.
-One local resident gives this passionate arguement for the trees to be saved.
+One local resident argues passionately for the trees to be saved.

 The trees are sacred.